SniffyMcTasty/COMP371-Project/README.md

 1. Create UI for user selection
 2. Create a metallic shader
-3. Create a toon shader shader
+3. Create a toon shader
 4. Create a balloon shader
 5. Allow user to load custom shader